 The club has managed to maintain ongoing hardworking and dedicated leadership that has enabled an active sailing school for adults and children.
 It hosts many successful inter-club and inter-school regattas with a fair number of trophies being won on all levels by its members.

-For the most part, canoes and kayaks are the most popular boats on the water generally but a large number of motorboats appear in the peak holiday season when people from the big cities hit town.
+For the most part, canoes and kayaks are the most popular vessels on the water generally but a large number of motorboats appear in the peak holiday season when people from the big cities hit town.

 Water-skiing and fishing are favoured among holiday makers and hang-gliding too.
 With so much water all around us and generally good weather, water lovers have a lot of rivers and lakes to explore.